 If found guilty in Las Vegas, the judge, being the figurehead of the judicial system, can decree possible punishment/s to the convicted.
-After the the deliberation, the next step is for the judge to sentence the defendant.
+After the the deliberation, the next step is for the judge to sentence the defendant or what they call judicial sentence.
 The judge can impose several options ranging from probation to life-sentenced imprisonment.

 Probation is a court-ordered punishment that substitutes imprisonment.
 Instead of sending the convicted directly to Nevada prison, the probationer (convicted) will be allowed to remain in their respective community under certain conditions and rules that will be monitored by the Probationary Officer.
 Some conditions may range from paying a fine to attending medical counsels with the promise of reporting to the Probationary Officer as declared by the court.
 If the Probationary Officer reports that the probationer fails to comply with the condition/s, the Probation Office may have the probationer arrested.
 Violation on the condition/s may result/s to the suspension of the said probation and, worst, incarceration.